Get

 Decals are vinyl stickers, and they are often used as a quick and relatively simple means of adding a motif or other design to a plain and boring wall.
 They come in various shapes, sizes, and designs, including festive designs.

-It is possible to get whole festive scenes that evoke images of a winter wonderland, incorporate Santa and all of his reindeer, and that can fill an entire wall.
+It is possible to get whole festive scenes that evoke images of a winter wonderland, incorporate Santa and all of his reindeer, and fill an entire wall.
 Alternatively, you can keep it relatively simple with a Christmas tree design.

 The decal looks realistic, and if you avoid crinkles or bubbles, it will look good on the wall.
 If you want to add lights, you can clip or fasten them to the wall, giving the traditional appearance of Christmas tree lights and a more three-dimensional texture.